About Dr. Minor's Research

 I use a combination of field studies, GIS, and simulation modeling in my research.
 Past projects include the effect of fragmentation, surrounding land cover, and traffic noise on forest bird communities in the North Carolina Piedmont.
 Ongoing research projects include understanding the distribution, spread, and management of exotic plants in forest fragments in Antietam National Battlefield.
 Other interests include the use of graph theory (or network analysis) to measure habitat connectivity across landscapes.
 As a new faculty member at UIC, I intend to focus much of my future research efforts on the surrounding landscape.
 I am particularly interested in understanding how species can adapt and thrive in such a metropolitan environment, how we can further encourage the existence of native species, and how we can discourage the spread of exotic species in the Chicago area.

 Matteson, K.D., J.B.
 Grace, and E.S.
 Minor.
-In press.
+2013.
 Direct and indirect effects of land use on floral resources and flower-visiting insects across an urban landscape.
-Oikos.
+Oikos

 Davis, A.Y., J.A.
 Belaire, M.A.
 Farfan, D. Milz, E.R.
 Sweeney, S.R.
 Loss, E.S.
 Minor.
 2012.
 Green infrastructure and bird diversity across an urban socioeconomic gradient.
 Ecosphere 3(11): 1-18.